 - Curbstomp Battle: The fight between Joe Frazier and Barney Gumple.
 We don't see it happen as they go outside, but the fight ends with Barney pummeled and hanging upside down in a trashcan.

 - "Good Luck" Gesture: Homer crosses his fingers on both hands when he's expected to receive the First Annual Montgomery Burns Award for Outstanding Achievement in the Field of Excellence.Homer: (crossing fingers) Please, please, please, please, please!

 Homer: Don't jinx it!

 - Jerk with a Heart of Gold: Herb.
 He treats Homer pretty badly (due to still not forgiving him) and only hunts him down to use his money, but he is a good uncle and gives every family member their own gift on top of paying the money back.
-And Herb eventually does forgive him and calls him "brother" again, and bought him the massage chair he wanted.
+And Herb eventually does forgive Homer, calls him "brother" again, and bought him the massage chair he wanted.

 - Rags to Riches: Herb

 - Random Events Plot: The commentary notes halfway through "As you can see, we still haven't figured out the plot of this episode.
 We just wanted to bring Danny back."